 - The Many Dates of Danny Fenton, a Danny Phantom fanfic: Poor Danny was only trying to keep Katie Kaboom from losing her temper until their date was officially over.
 She misinterprets it as him getting her to fall for him, and it works.

 - Neon Genesis Evangelion: Genocide: Asuka unintentionally turns Shinji on most of the time.
 Sometimes she DID mean to turn him on, though, but Shinji didn't get her clues.

 - In chapter 10, Asuka tells Shinji that she has nightmares and wants to sleep in his bed, and makes it crystal clear that sleeping is the only activity she is planning to do and it is just to keep her nightmares at bay.
-Much to his panic, Shinji realizes that he cannot help but being aroused as she lies next to him and prays she doesn't discover it.
+Much to his panic, Shinji realizes that he cannot help but be aroused as she lies next to him and prays she doesn't discover it.

 - In Once More with Feeling, Asuka does this to Shinji the whole time.

-- When Asuka was arguing with Misato, Shinji was trying to pay attention to the conversation rather her very nice, tight shorts.
+- When Asuka was arguing with Misato, Shinji was trying to pay attention to the conversation rather than her very nice, tight shorts.

 - Sam watching Mikaela checking out Bumblebee's engine in Transformers.
 She may have been doing it on purpose.